Livt projects can enter existing FPGA and ASIC toolchains while keeping the design boundary clear and reviewable.

 - Run simulation.

-- Hand the project output to the vendor flow for synthesis, implementation, or downstream integration.
+- Open the vendor project for synthesis, implementation, packaging, or downstream integration.

 Synthesis Boundaries